 When government housing assistance is tied to the unit, not the tenant.
 When a tenant moves out, they do not take the rental assistance with them.
 New tenants moving into the unit will benefit from the rental assistance attached to the property.

-HUD-funded rental assistance for low income households which is connected to an apartment complex (as opposed to tenant based ).
-With Section 8 Project-Based Rental Assistance (PBRA), tenants pay 30% of monthly income for rent, with HUD pay0ing the owner the remainder up to the area's Fair Market Rent (FMR.
-When tenants move out, they do not take the rental assistance with them.
-New tenants moving in benefit from the PBRA attached to the property.
+With Section 8 Project-Based Rental Assistance (PBRA), tenants pay 30% of monthly income for rent, with HUD paying the owner the remainder up to the area's Fair Market Rent (FMR).

 A component of a public housing authority's housing (PHA) Section 8- Housing Choice Voucher program.
 A PHA can attach up to 20% of its voucher assistance to specific housing units if the owner agrees to either rehabilitate or construct the units, or the owner agrees to set aside a portion of the units in an existing development.

 Demogaphic categories of persons established by civil rights statutes against whom discrimination is prohibited.
 The protected classes under the Fair Housing Act are race, col[or, religion, sex, national origin, familial status and disability.

 Housing assisted under the provisions of the U.S. Housing Act of 1937 or under a state or local program having the same general purposes as the federal program.
 Distinguished from privately financed housing, regardless of whether federal housing subsidies or mortgage insurance are features of such housing development.